The Particular Genius of a Taco

 As it turned out, that delicious little taco had a big backstory.
 Gorvy’s short documentary, A Taco Told In Texas, is the story of Ralph Gilmore, a man with an eighth-grade education who became a millionaire and lost it all—twice over—before trying his hand at what are now considered to be among the world’s finest fish tacos.

-As Matthew Odam, Austin American-Statesman’s restaurant critic, puts it: “Who takes a cargo container, cuts the windows out, cuts the floor out, puts in a stove, puts it on a trailer, takes it to the middle of Congress Avenue, and starts cooking fish tacos out of a food truck looked like it had been dredged up from the Gulf of Mexico?”
+As Jack Gilmore puts it in the film: “Who takes a cargo container, cuts the windows out, cuts the floor out, puts in a stove, puts it on a trailer, takes it to the middle of Congress Avenue, and starts cooking fish tacos out of a food truck looked like it had been dredged up from the Gulf of Mexico?”